ferdinandvanwyk/gs2_correlation/doc/source/simulation.rst

        Initial guess for poloidal correlation length in metres. ky_free : bool, False
-      Determines whether ky is free during the poloidal fitting procedure. time_guess : float, 1e-5
+      Determines whether ky is free during the poloidal fitting procedure. time_guess : array_like, [1e-5,100]
-       Initial guess for the correlation time in seconds read in from the configuration file. time_guess_dec : float
+       Initial guess for the correlation time and wavenumber in seconds read in from the configuration file. time_guess_dec : float
        Guess for the time correlation estimated by the decaying exponential. time_guess_grow : float
        Guess for the time correlation estimated by the growing exponential. time_guess_osc : float
-       Guess for the time correlation estimated by the oscillating exponential. time_max : float, 1
+       Guess for the time correlation and wavenumber estimated by the oscillating exponential. time_max : float, 1
        Maximum correlation time in seconds.
 Values above `time_max` will be excluded.